IBM/aihwkit/README.md

 ### Further reading

-We also recommend to take a look at the tutorial article that described the usage of the toolkit that can be found here:
+We also recommend to take a look at the tutorial article that describes the usage of the toolkit that can be found here:

 > Manuel Le Gallo, Corey Lammie, Julian Buechel, Fabio Carta, Omobayode Fagbohungbe,
 > Charles Mackin, Hsinyu Tsai, Vijay Narayanan, Abu Sebastian, Kaoutar El Maghraoui,